Hamiltonian spectral flows, the Maslov index, and the stability of standing waves in the nonlinear Schr\"{o}dinger equation: Set-up and statement of main results

-Similarly, consider the case when $Q=1$, $P=0$, and $0\in\spec(L_+)\setminus \spec(L_-)$.
-If the VK-type integral in \eqref{s''L+} is positive, then $n_+(N)\geq 1$, while if the integral is negative, then $\spec(N)\subset i\R$.
-In particular, under \cref{hypo:NLS}, $\widehat\psi$ is spectrally unstable if \eqref{s''L+} is positive, and spectrally stable if \eqref{s''L+} is negative. \end{theorem} The proofs that $n_+(N)\geq1$ rely on a computation of $\mathfrak{c}$ that yields a nonzero lower bound on the right hand side of inequality \eqref{eq:bound_positive_evals}.
+(The proof is given in \cref{subsec:52}.)
+The proofs that { $n_+(N)=1$} rely on an argument that allows the replacement of the inequality in \eqref{eq:bound_positive_evals} with an equality, as well as a computation of $\mathfrak{c}$ that yields 1 on the right hand side of \eqref{eq:bound_positive_evals}.
+The former comes from the fact that the Maslov index is monotone in $\la$ \emph{provided either $P$ or $Q$ is zero} (see \cref{lemma:sign_definite}).
 On the other hand, to prove $\spec(N)\subset i\R$ in the cases described in \cref{thm:VK}, it will be shown (see \cref{lemma:imag_eigvals}) that the nonnegativity of $L_+$ or $L_-$ forces the spectrum of $N$ to be confined to the real and imaginary axes.
-Showing that $n_+(N)=0$ (and therefore that $\spec(N)\subset i\R$) then requires an additional argument, since \cref{thm:N_bound} only gives a lower bound on $n_+(N)$.
-This comes from the fact that the Maslov index is monotone in $\la$ \emph{provided either $P$ or $Q$ is zero} (see \cref{lemma:sign_definite}).
+It will then follow from monotonicity in $\la$ (i.e. \cref{lemma:sign_definite}) that $n_+(N)=0$ (and therefore that $\spec(N)\subset i\R$).

+\begin{rem} In \cref{thm:VK} we recover the equality in \cite[Theorem 2.25]{HK08} without the assumption that the operators $L_\pm$ are invertible (albeit in the case when $P=0$ or $Q=0$).
+Recovering the equality (when $L_+$ and $L_-$ are invertible) in cases when both $P$ and $Q$ are nonzero via our Maslov index calculations remains an open question. \end{rem}